-When the ignition lock is switched on, the system will perform a functional test and the alarm/indicator lamp will be on and off after a few seconds.
+When the ignition switch is turned on, the system will perform a functional test and the alarm/indicator lamp will be on and off after a few seconds.

-If the airbag system is faulty, the airbag may not trigger properly, or not trigger at all, or trigger when it should not, resulting in serious injury or death.
+If the airbag system is faulty, the airbag may not trigger properly, not trigger at all, or trigger when it should not trigger, resulting in serious injury or death.

-- In this case, you should go to a correspondingly qualified workshop as soon as possible and have the airbag system checked. - Do not install child seats in front passenger seats.
-Remove installed child seats.
+- In this case, you should go to the qualified workshop as soon as possible to check the airbag system. - Do not install child seats in front passenger seats.Remove installed child seats.
 Even if the front airbag is faulty, it can still trigger in an accident.